Velaikkaran (1987 film): Production

 Rajinikanth acted without taking any remuneration, due to the losses the producers suffered from Sri Raghavendrar (1985).
+Since the film had scenes revolving in a hotel, those scenes were shot in Chola Hotel at Madras (now Chennai) and also at other hotels in Delhi, Kashmir and Agra.
+For the song "Mamanukku", Muthuraman who was in search of an old couple made the song's dance choreographer Puliyur Saroja and the film's associate director S. L. Narayanan dance for the song.
+In his memoir AVM Thandha SPM, Muthuraman said the song "Vaa Vaa" was shot at Shimla.
+However, in his column for Hindu Tamil Thisai, Cinema Eduthu Paar, he said it was shot at Srinagar.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, with lyrics by Mu.
 Metha.
 This is the first film where Mano sang for Rajinikanth.
 The song "Vaa Vaa Kanna" is set in Hamsadhvani raga.

 Release and reception

 Velaikkaran was released on 7 March 1987.
 The Indian Express called it "pretty run of the mill stuff".
 Jayamanmadhan of Kalki criticised the story.
 The film became a box office success, and Rajinikanth won the Sunflash Award for Best Actor.